OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Command-Line/Connecting-to-the-Omega-Terminal.md

 ### Connecting via Serial {#connecting-to-the-omega-terminal-serial}

-The Omega's command prompt can also be accessed with a USB cable, as long as your **Omega is docked in either an Expansion Dock or a Mini Dock**.
+The Omega's command prompt can also be accessed with a USB cable, as long as the **Omega's UART0 is connected to a USB-to-Serial device.** This will be the case if you're using an **Omega2 or Omega2+ on an Expansion Dock or Mini Dock**, or an **Omega2S or Omega2S+ in the Omega2S Development Kit board**.
 What's happening is that the Omega is using its UART pins to run a terminal, the USB-to-Serial chip found on the Dock is translating the Serial Terminal signals into USB signals that your computer can understand and vice versa.

 <!-- // TODO: stylized picture of an Omega2 on an Expansion Dock connected to a laptop with a cable -->

 Generally, we recommend using SSH to access the Omega's command line, but the serial terminal does have its advantages.
 For instance, the serial terminal will always be available as long as the Omega is powered on and does not depend on network connectivity.
-Additionally, when using the serial terminal, you will see messages such as this one:
+Additionally, when using the serial terminal, you will see messages from the kernel:

 ![kernel message](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Documentation/Get-Started/img/connecting-serial-kernel-messages.png)